abourget/fde-mtl/content/sessions/2019-2020/first-decisions.en.md

 ---

-During the year 2019-2020, FDE Montreal offers the **First Decisions** course in the West Island.
+During the year 2019-2020, FDE Montreal plans to offer the **First Decisions** course in the West Island.

 *NOTE*: A minimum of 15 registered couples is required before this course is confirmed.
 There is also a maximum of 30 couples for this session.

-The location will be confirmed soon.
+NOTE: The location is yet to be confirmed.
+The schedule can also still depending on venue availability.

 ---